Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Tommy Henry (3-1) will take the mound for the Diamondbacks, his eighth start of the season.
+- Zach Davies (0-1) will take the mound for the Diamondbacks, his fifth start of the season.

-- In seven starts this season, he's earned a quality start in three of them.

-- Henry has five starts of five or more innings this season in seven chances.
-He averages 5.1 innings per outing.

 |Opponent